dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 transport over long distances (for example, for perfume molecules diffusing across a room) but fast over short distances (for example, for neurotransmitter molecules diffusing across a synaptic cleft).

-When the diffusing quantity is momentum, the appropriate diffusion constant is 𝜈, and the diffusion speed is 𝜈/𝐿. Thus, the Reynolds number, 𝑣flow𝐿/𝜈, is the ratio 𝑣flow/𝑣diffusion—for the same reason that it is the ratio of times 𝑡diffusion/𝑡flow (as you will find in Problem 7.32).
+When the diffusing quantity is momentum, the appropriate diffusion constant is 𝜈, and the diffusion speed is 𝜈/𝐿. Thus, the Reynolds number, 𝑣flow𝐿/𝜈, is the ratio 𝑣flow/𝑣diffusion — for the same reason that it is the ratio of times 𝑡diffusion/𝑡flow (as you will find in Problem 7.32).
 Using the diffusion speed, we can estimate fluxes and flows.

 7.4.2 Flux